 Elizabeth "Liz" LaDow joined the Pipeline and Hazardous Materials Safety Administration (PHMSA) in March of 2019, as a Transportation Specialist (HMSAT) at the Southern Regional Field Office.
 Prior to joining PHMSA, Liz, was a federal investigator with the U.S. Department of Veterans Affairs for 11 years.
 She was primarily responsible for conducting misuse investigations related to veteran benefit compensation; and served as Subject Matter Expert, Trainor and mentor for all new investigators, as well as a software beta tester for VA Central office in Washington, DC.
-Liz was instrumental in development of formalized on-boarding process training for all new investigators focusing on the use of technology, classroom focused training and structuralized on-the-job training pairing new investigators with SME location specific to the territories where work was assigned.
+Liz was instrumental in development of formalized on-boarding process training for all new investigators with SME location specific to the territories where work was assigned.